 C. shall include the temporary identifier as the first <Transmission Participant Reference> value;

-3. if an active ttransmission request queue exists, shall move the active ttransmission request queue to a passive ttransmission request queue; and
+3. if an active transmission request queue exists, shall move the active transmission request queue to a passive transmission request queue; and

 4. shall perform the actions in the clause 6.5.4.